-The affine Hecke algebra was introduced by Iwahori and Matsumoto [IM] as a tool for studying the representations of a p-adic Lie group.
+The affine Hecke algebra was introduced by Iwahori and Matsumoto [11] as a tool for studying the representations of a p-adic Lie group.
 In some sense, all irreducible principal series representations of the p-adic group can be determined by classifying the representations of the corresponding affine Hecke algebra.
-Kazhdan and Lusztig [KL] (see also [CG]) gave a geometric classification of all irreducible representations of the affine Hecke algebra.
+Kazhdan and Lusztig [14] (see also [8]) gave a geometric classification of all irreducible representations of the affine Hecke algebra.
 This classification is a q-analogue of Springer's construction of the irreducible representations of the Weyl group on the cohomology of unipotent varieties.
-In the q-case, K-theory takes the place of cohomology and the irreducible representations of the affine Hecke algebra are constructed as quotients of the K-theory of the Steinberg varieties.
+In the q-case, K-theory takes the place of cohomology and the irreducible representations of the Steinberg varieties.
 It is difficult to obtain combinatorial information from this geometric construction.
 So the combinatorial approach in this paper gives new information.